emissary-ingress/emissary/user-guide/operators.md

 For more information, see the [Developer Guide](../../user-guide/developers).

-# Why Should Operators or Sysadmins Use Ambassador Edge Stack?
+## Why Should Operators or Sysadmins Use Ambassador Edge Stack?

-Ambassador Edge Stack allows developers to manage individual service/API deployments, and frees time for operations to focus on global, cross-cutting concerns such as authentication, continuous delivery integration, rate limiting and tracing.
+Ambassador Edge Stack allows developers to manage individual service/API deployments and frees time for operations to focus on global, cross-cutting concerns such as authentication, continuous delivery integration, rate limiting and tracing.

 In more detail, Ambassador Edge Stack supports operations in the following ways: